Buscedv/Docual/README.md

 # Get Started
 ## 1
 Clone this repo
-Copy the "Docual" folder and paste it somewhere else.
+Copy the "docual" folder and paste it somewhere else.
 ## 2
 Configure the site from the config file found in the */public* folder, or change the source of the site.
 Docual is powered by Vue.js.
 ## 3